 TGbe Editor to make the following changes in Subclause 9.4.1.8 (AID field):

-9.4.1.8 AID field In infrastructure BSS operation, the AID field contains a value assigned by an AP or PCP during association.
-The field represents the 16-bit ID of a STA.
+9.4.1.8 AID field (#4390)In infrastructure BSS operation, the AID field contains a value assigned by an AP, PCP or an AP MLD during association.
+The field represents the 16-bit ID of a STA when assigned by an AP or PCP.
+The field represents the 16-bit ID of a non-AP MLD when assigned by an AP MLD.
 In mesh BSS operation, the AID field is a value that represents the 16-bit ID of a neighbor peer mesh STA, assigned during mesh peering.
 The length of the AID field is 2 octets.
 The AID field is shown in Figure 9-138 (AID field format).